| Title: | Comparison Functions for Clustering and Record Linkage |

 is defined as

-are the number of characters in
+where , are the number of characters in and

-is the LCS distance,
+respectively, is the LCS distance,

-is the cost of a deletion and
+is the cost of a deletion and is the cost of an insertion.

 Normalization of the LCS distance/similarity to the unit interval